 In addition to the propensity to take risks, research has identified different visual scanning behaviors for new, young drivers compared to more experienced, older drivers.
 This may limit the ability of younger, novice drivers to detect high-risk situations (NHTSA, 2008b) and make it less likely that young drivers recognize and respond correctly to hazards and unexpected situations that might occur while driving (Shope & Bingham, 2008).
 The Insurance Institute for Highway Safety (IIHS) (2009) suggests that, compared to older, more experienced drivers, even small emergencies are more likely to escalate when a youth is driving.
 Specifically,

-- according to the Centers for Disease Control and Prevention (CDC), teens are more likely to be involved in a crash during their first year of independent driving (2010a).
+- according to the Centers for Disease Control and Prevention (CDC), teens are more likely to be involved in a crash during their first year of independent driving (2015).

-Both males and females are at risk for being involved in motor vehicle crashes, but the risk is substantially higher for male teen drivers (NHTSA, 2009).
-Specifically, from 2004 to 2008, 65 percent of drivers aged 16 or 17 years (6,280 individuals) involved in fatal crashes were male (CDC, 2010a).
-Boys are more likely to speed (NHTSA, 2008a), drive after drinking (CDC, 2010b), and are less likely to wear a seatbelt (CDC, 2010b) than girls.
+Both males and females are at risk for being involved in motor vehicle crashes, but the risk is substantially higher for male teen drivers.
+Specifically, in 2016, 66 percent of youth ages 13 to 19 killed in motor vehicle crashes (1,858 individuals) were male (IIHS, 2017).
+Boys are more likely to speed, drive after drinking (IIHS, 2017), and are less likely to wear a seatbelt than girls (NHTSA 2017).